 many people sensitive to sunlight.
-Sunlight will burn you easily, worsen SLE skin rashes, and may precipitate a flare-up of other symptoms.
+Skin may be more likely to develop a sunburn.
+Sunlight can also worsen SLE skin rashes, and trigger a flare-up.
 To protect yourself: Avoid direct sunlight, particularly between 10 am and

-pm.Wear sunscreen with an SPF of at least 30 whenever you go out in the sun.Wear a hat, long sleeves, and clothing that covers your legs all the way down to your stockings.
+pm.Wear sunscreen with sun protection factor (SPF) of at least 30 whenever you go out in the sun.Wear a hat, long sleeves, and clothing that covers your legs down to your shoes.

-SLE is a disease of the immune system.
-Some medications used to treat SLE symptoms and its complications suppress the immune system.
-This puts you at a higher risk for getting infections.
-The immune system works differently in people with SLE.
-Infections may come more frequently, or last longer than in the average person.
-To protect yourself: Make sure your vaccines are up to dateGet
+SLE and some medications used to treat SLE, suppress the immune system.
+This puts you at a higher risk for getting certain infections.
+Infections may come more frequently, or last longer than in others.
+To protect yourself: Make sure all recommended vaccines are up to dateGet

 the yearly flu vaccineGet the pneumococcal vaccineAvoid people who are sick, even if it is just a common coldPractice consistent handwashing, especially after being in contact with someone who is sick

-Feeling stressed can put extra burden on your body, including your immune system.
-Stress can worsen your symptoms, so take steps to reduce stress in your life.
+Feeling stressed can put extra burden on your body and weaken your immune system.
+Stress can also worsen your symptoms.
+Look for ways to reduce stress, such as lifestyle changes or meditation.

-It is important to stay involved with life despite the pitfalls that you may encounter.
-Consider joining social groups.
-If you have difficulty getting out, consider staying connected through the Internet with video chat, email, or social networking.
+It can be stressful to manage a chronic condition.
+Consider joining social or support groups for SLE.
+If you have difficulty getting out, consider staying connected through the internet with video chat, email, or social networking.
 Try not to isolate yourself and stay in touch with your friends.

 Physical activity can help improve strength and overall well-being, which can minimize the effects of SLE.
 Activities may need to be adjusted during flare ups, but complete bed rest is rarely helpful.